 North American revolving credit facility - In January 2017, Kronos extended the maturity date of its North American revolving credit facility to the earlier of (i) January 30, 2022 or (ii) 90 days prior to the maturity date of our existing term loan indebtedness (or 90 days prior to the maturity date of any indebtedness incurred in a permitted refinancing of such existing term loan indebtedness).
-Based on the February 2020 maturity date of our existing term loan, the maturity date of the North American revolving credit facility is currently November 2019.
+The issuance of the Senior Notes is a permitted refinancing of our term loan, and accordingly, the maturity date of the North American revolving credit facility is January 30, 2022.

-During the first six months of 2017, Kronos borrowed a net \$16.3 million under its North American revolving credit facility.
-The average interest rate on outstanding borrowings as of and for the six months ended June 30, 2017 was 5.0% and 4.8%, respectively.
-At June 30, 2017, approximately \$91.4 million was available for additional borrowing under this revolving credit facility.
+During the first nine months of 2017, Kronos borrowed \$253.9 million and repaid \$253.9 million under its North American revolving credit facility.
+The average interest rate on outstanding borrowings for the year-to-date period ended September 13, 2017 when the outstanding balance was repaid was 4.8%.
+As discussed above, in September 2017 we used a portion of the net proceeds from the Senior Notes to repay our then-outstanding principal balance of \$21.0 million.
+At September 30, 2017, approximately \$100.0 million was available for additional borrowing under this revolving credit facility.

-European revolving credit facility - Kronos' European revolving credit facility requires the maintenance of certain financial ratios, and one of such requirements is based on the ratio of net debt to last twelve months earnings before income tax, interest, depreciation and amortization expense (EBITDA) of the borrowers.
-Based upon the borrowers' last twelve months EBITDA as of June 30, 2017 and the net debt to EBITDA financial test, the full $\notin$ 120.0 million of the credit facility (\$137.1 million) is available for borrowing availability at June 30, 2017.
-We expect to extend the maturity date of this facility on or prior to its maturity date in September 2017.
+European revolving credit facility - In September 2017, Kronos amended its European revolving credit facility.
+The amendment extended the maturity date of the European revolving credit facility by five years to September 2022 and reduced the maximum amount Kronos may borrow under the credit facility from €120 million to €90 million.
+In addition, the amendment reduced the interest rate on outstanding borrowings under this credit facility from the Euro Interbank Offered Rate (EURIBOR) plus 1.90% per annum to EURIBOR plus 1.60% per annum.
+Kronos' European revolving credit facility requires the maintenance of certain financial ratios, and one of such requirements is based on the ratio of net debt to last twelve months earnings before income tax, interest, depreciation and amortization expense (EBITDA) of the borrowers.
+Based upon the borrowers' last twelve months EBITDA as of September 30, 2017 and the net debt to EBITDA financial test, the full €90.0 million of the credit facility (\$106.1 million) is available for borrowing availability at September 30, 2017.

 Other - In February 2017, a wholly-owned subsidiary of BMI entered into a \$20.5 million loan agreement with Western Alliance Bank.
 The proceeds were used to refinance the \$8.5 million outstanding bank note payable to Meadows Bank and to finance improvements to BMI's water delivery system.
 The agreement requires semi-annual payments of principal and interest on June 1 and December 1 aggregating \$1.9 million annually beginning on June 1, 2017 through the maturity date in June 2032 (except during 2017 which calls for prorated aggregate principal and interest payments of \$1.6 million).
 The agreement bears interest at 5.34% and is collateralized by certain real property, including the water delivery system, and revenue streams under the City of Henderson water contract.
-Debt issuance costs were approximately \$1.0 million, and the carrying value of the banknote payable at June 30, 2017 is stated net of such unamortized debt issuance costs.
+Debt issuance costs were approximately \$1.0 million, and the carrying value of the banknote payable at September 30, 2017 is stated net of such unamortized debt issuance costs.

 Restrictions and other - Certain of the credit facilities with unrelated, third-party lenders described above require the respective borrowers to maintain minimum levels of equity, require the maintenance of certain financial ratios, limit dividends and additional indebtedness and contain other provisions and restrictive covenants customary in lending transactions of this type.
-We are in compliance with all of our debt covenants at June 30, 2017.
+We are in compliance with all of our debt covenants at September 30, 2017.